aparis69/aparis69.github.io/_posts/2018-4-15-Terrain Erosion On The GPU.md

 ### Thermal Erosion

-Like I said, Thermal erosion is based on the repose (or talus) angle of the material.
-The idea is to transport a certain amount of material to the lowest neighbor if our talus angle is above the threshold defined by our material.
-The process is explained in the following figure.
+Thermal erosion is based on the repose or talus angle of the material.
+The idea is to transport a certain amount of material in the steepest direction if our talus angle is above the threshold defined the material.

-[Make a figure]

-You can imagine the results : the terrain will have a maximum slope that it will try to obtain by moving matters down the slope.
+This process leads to terrain with a maximum slope that it will try to obtain by moving matters down the slope.
 By chance, the algorithm is easily portable to the GPU : in fact, the code is almost identical the CPU version.
 Here is a snippet of the code :

 ```cpp